ABOUT

 AWARDS

-2024 Finalist Sculpture On The Edge
+2024 Finalist Sculpture on The Edge

-2023 Finalist Sculpture On The Edge
+2023 Finalist Sculpture on The Edge

 2023 Salon des refusés – Lethbridge 20000 Art Award